mconvers/MathieuConvers_05_09112020/README.md

 # Start the project

-This project use this [back end server](https://github.com/OpenClassrooms-Student-Center/JWDP5)
+This project use this [back-end API](https://github.com/OpenClassrooms-Student-Center/JWDP5)

 ## With Boilerplate
 ```sh